geovedi/book-notes/2022/bittersweet.notes.md

   - Min found new love and embarked on various creative projects.
   - She commissioned a new violin, embracing change and growth.
 - Meeting with the Min Kym: A New Perspective
-  - The author encounters Min Kym, finding her transformed and resilient.
+  - Susan encounters Min Kym, finding her transformed and resilient.
   - Min's journey is a reminder that the world is full of individuals adapting to change.
   - The power of Min's music lies in its ability to resonate with others' pain and transformation.